 Ensure to follow the instructions when installing a LittaTrap.

-The LittaTrap is designed to be emptied by hand so it can be easily cleaned by site owners or maintenance crew without the need for vacuum inductor trucks or heavy lifting equipment.
+The LittaTrap is designed to be emptied by hand so it can be easily cleaned by site owners or maintenance crew without the need for vacuum inductor trucks ( unless this is how you chose to maintain) or heavy lifting equipment.
 As the basins can be accessed from ground level, there is also no requirement for confined space entry, reducing maintenance costs.

 Lift LittaTrap out of pit using handles